danyilkotenko/University-Web-Page/README.md

 University Project
 Creating an info page of the John Hopkins Unversity
 ---------------------------------------------
+Sample project.
 Allows user to login, register and view basic info.